 Of course, to use GetLongLong, you'll need to tell gcc about CS 50's library.
-Be sure to put gcc -o isbn isbn.c -lcs50
+Be sure to put toward the top of isbn.c.
+And be sure to compile your code with a command like the below.

 #include <cs50.h>